mlandis/creepy-jerk/README.md

 # Hello
 Interested in modeling continuous trait evolution on a phylogeny as a Lévy process?
 This git repository contains the most recent source code for the method we described in Systematic Biology, found <a href="http://sysbio.oxfordjournals.org/content/62/2/193.full">here</a>.
 We whipped together this guide to respond to questions received thus far.
-Please feel welcome to email us with questions about the method or the model.
+Please feel welcome to email us with questions about the method or the model: mlandis (at) berkeley (dot) edu.

 Our best,

 Michael, Josh, and Mason

+# Update
+* July 2, 2013
+Method now produces TreeFig compatible .jump_snr.txt output file to show which branches have strong signal for jumps (described in paper).
+SNR is now scaled by inverse square root of the branch length instead of just the branch length.
+Improved jump normal (modelType=3) performance.

 # Installation
 1. From the command line, navigate into the <code>src</code> folder.